SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ### government tariffs, spending cuts, and inflation fear worsened the problem

 ### people turned to radicalism both left and right

+### generally, parliaments were either frozen in indecision or straight up overthrown